nakranimohit0/azure-docs/articles/virtual-desktop/virtual-desktop-fall-2019/set-up-scaling-script.md

      $webhookURI = Read-Host -Prompt "Enter the URI of the webhook returned by when you created the Azure Automation Account"
      $maintenanceTagName = Read-Host -Prompt "Enter the name of the Tag associated with VMs you don't want to be managed by this scaling tool"

+     $logAnalyticsWorkspaceId = Read-Host -Prompt "If you want to use Log Analytics, enter the Log Analytics Workspace ID returned by when you created the Azure Automation Account"
+     $logAnalyticsPrimaryKey = Read-Host -Prompt "If you want to use Log Analytics, enter the Log Analytics Primary Key returned by when you created the Azure Automation Account"

      $params = @{
           "AADTenantId"                   = $aadTenantId                             # Optional.
 If not specified, it will use the current Azure context
           "SubscriptionID"                = $subscriptionId                          # Optional.
 If not specified, it will use the current Azure context